Estonian Air Force

 The Estonian Air Force (Eesti Õhuvägi, [ˈeˑstʲi][ˈɤhuvæki]) is the aviation branch of the Estonian Defence Forces.
 The air force traces its history to 1918, and was re-established in its current form in 1991.

-As of 2016, the Estonian Air Force has a strength of 1,568 personnel.
-It operates unarmed aircraft and several radar systems.
+As of 2025, the Estonian Air Force has a strength of ~1,600 personnel.
+It operates unarmed aircraft and several radar systems and IRIS-T SLM Air Defence systems.
 Its main tasks are to provide surveillance of Estonian air space and support the country's ground forces.
 In addition, the air force hosts units from other NATO countries at its single operational air base.

 History

 1918–1940

 The roots of the current organization go back to the Russian revolution of February 1917, after which the Estonian state obtained a degree of autonomy within Russia, which included the establishment of national armed forces.
 Thus many Estonians in the Russian Army returned home to take up arms for their homeland.
 The Estonian Declaration of Independence in early 1918 was not recognized by Germany, which invaded and occupied the country during 1918.
 The Estonian armed forces were disbanded.

 After the armistice on 11 November 1918, the Estonian Provisional Government immediately set about establishing a military aviation unit.
 On 21 November 1918 Voldemar Victor Riiberg, the Commander of the Engineering Battalion, assigned August Roos to organize a flight unit.
 The Aviation Company of the Engineer Battalion began to establish air bases near Tallinn for seaplanes and land planes, but it was not until January 1919 that the first operational aircraft was acquired – a captured Soviet Farman HF.30.

 In the meantime, on 22 November 1918, the Soviet Red Army had attacked Estonia and soon occupied most of the country.
 The fledgling Estonian Army, with foreign assistance, managed to counter-attack in early January 1919 and went on to liberate the country by late February.
 It subsequently moved on to liberate Latvia.
 Aviation Company aircraft flew a limited number of missions in support of the army.
-Following the February 1920 peace treaty with the Soviet Russia, the Estonian Army was demobilized, but the Aviation Company was retained.
+Following the February 1920 peace treaty of Tartu with the Soviet Russia, the Estonian Army was demobilized, but the Aviation Company was retained.
 With the delivery of more aircraft, it was reorganized as an Aviation Regiment (Lennuväe rügement), comprising a landplane squadron, seaplane squadron, flying school and workshops.
 More bases and seaplane stations were built.